Voices of Renaissance

 Over the years the program has grown and additional activities Voices of Renaissance Chorus members can participate in now include, the Young Kings and First Ladies Mentoring program, the Dr. Roger Harris Oratorical Society, and the Professor Charles J. Ogletree Center for Debate and Discourse, and more.

-SUPREME COURT JUSTICE SONYA SOTOMAYOR GREETS THE VOICES OF RENAISSANCE CHORUS AT WHEELOCK COLLEGE IN 2015.
+SUPREME COURT JUSTICE SONIA SOTOMAYOR GREETS THE VOICES OF RENAISSANCE CHORUS AT WHEELOCK COLLEGE IN 2015.

 - The Voices of Renaissance Chorus